fossas/spectrometer/docs/reference/fossa_yml.md

 ### `paths.only:`
 The list of paths to only allow scanning within.

-This section is most commonly used when you would like to restrict scanning to a few certain directories from the root of your project.
+This section is most commonly used when you would like to restrict scanning to a certain list of directories from the root of your project.
 If you have a directory structure such as the following and would only like to scan targets located in the `production` directory, `paths.only` enables this:
 ```
 /production
 /development